francescmarti00/dmu-multimedia/md/JS-New-Intro-III-TECH2015.md

 </html>
 ```

-**Exercise 11**.
+**Exercise 10**.
 Add two JavaScript commands to 'Code E' so that the text changes to bold if you click everywhere on the webpage.
 The text must change to normal if you click again.

-**Exercise 12**.
+**Exercise 11 (Optional)**.
 Add two JavaScript commands to 'Code E' so that the text background changes to red if you click everywhere on the webpage.
 The text background must change to white if you click again.

-To do Exercise 13, we are going to use the following code (let's call it 'Code F').
+To do Exercise 12, we are going to use the following code (let's call it 'Code F').

 ```JS
 <!DOCTYPE html>